-Issues: Children & Youth, Human Services
+Children & Youth,

 Results: We started as welfare moms, women meeting in the living room of a low income housing project and have grown to over 600 members.
 Not only have we been able to grow in size but we have been able to influence the way people in poverty are seen in West Virginia.
 Through our organizing efforts, DAWG has been able to win $8 million to stop cuts to our state child care and school clothing voucher programs; to win restoration of funds for transportation and pre-employment dental and vision programs for welfare recipients; to stop destruction of a public housing community in Charleston: and to win a state funded program that allows welfare recipients to stay in college and receive benefits.
 Our current work not only encompasses welfare issue but also the issues of low wage workers, teens, grandparents, Medicaid recipients, and others who experience the problems of poverty on a daily basis.

 Target demographics: Low income families throughout the state of West Virginia.
 Through our Teen DAWG program we focus on "at risk" youth throughout the state with a concentration on youth residing in public housing communities.

 Direct beneficiaries per year: Our training programs directly impact over 200 individuals per year, our organizing efforts directly impact over 600 people throughout the state.
 Our Teen DAWG program directlyimpacts over 100 youth.

 Geographic areas served: The entire state of West Virginia.

 Whatever is necessary to ensure that people in poverty are heard and listened to on issues that affect our lives

 • Empower current and former welfare recipients, low wage workers, and people living in poverty by providing them with the knowledge and the tools to change their lives.

 • Educate current and former welfare recipients, low wage workers, and persons living in poverty on their rights and how to advocate on behalf of themselves and others concerning their rights.